-In our past quests to try to contain all of the stuff that we had stored in the basement, my husband purchased 4 large metal shelving units a few years back- so I was able to pull them into different areas of the basement to create container spaces.
+In our past quests to try to contain all of the stuff that we had stored in the basement, my husband purchased 4 large metal shelving units This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. a few years back- so I was able to pull them into different areas of the basement to create container spaces.

 I used one to house all of my home decor items, one to hold items that I plan to sell on eBay, one for home items and camping equipment, and one for birthday party presents and supplies and kids school projects.

-Steve also owned this black grid system that you can use to create storage cubbies.
+Steve also owned this black grid system This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. that you can use to create storage cubbies.
 We had been using them to store heaps of shoe boxes and other containers, but once I cleared out most of what had been stored there and moved the grids in front of our oil tanks, I was able to create separate storage sections- one for wrapping paper supplies, one to hold the bins we use on our road trips, and one for all of the containers that I wish to keep around.

 And about those shoe boxes- I have put them to use everywhere!
 To contain like items on my craft supply shelves, to hold candles on my home decor shelf, to hold a big bunch of books and CDs related to learning how to play the guitar (not that anyone in our house currently plays- yet!).
 Shoe boxes are a great way to organize your things- without spending a dime!

 My advice to someone just getting started with their own basement declutter project?